February & September

 Our host placements in Poland are varied.
 You could be working in a kindergarten in Platerki; teaching at a convent school run by nuns in Walbrzych and Jaroslaw; or working with blind children in Krakow.

-As a fluent English speaker, you will primarily be responsible for teaching English up to 18-20 hours per week.
+As a fluent English or Spanish speaker, you will primarily be responsible for teaching English or Spanish up to 18-20 hours per week.
 You will also get involved in all sorts of other activities involving music, art, poetry, DIY, theatre, outdoor activities, sports and homework guidance.
 Overall you are likely to work 3-5 hours per day, 4-5 days per week.
 There will also be the opportunity to work with disadvantaged children, particularly at convent schools.

 Similarly, if you decide that you would like to work with children with mental or physical disabilities, you would help members of staff by bringing your enthusiasm to both academic and recreational activities.
-As well as using your native English skills to improve the conversational abilities of students, hosts are very keen for you to bring your interests and experience to extra-curricular activities.
+As well as using your native language skills to improve the conversational abilities of students, hosts are very keen for you to bring your interests and experience to extra-curricular activities.
 Whatever your hobby, be it basketball or knitting, setting up an after-school club or lunchtime activity group is a great way of engaging with students and helping their learning experience!

 Accommodation, food and allowance